oculus-samples/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 In addition to these settings, you need to set __Deeplink Type__ to __Enabled__ and add an image for your destination.
 In the case of SharedSpaces, the destination is __Audience__ is set to __Everyone__.
 Also make sure to set the max group launch capacity for each destination so that the group launch feature can be used.

+## 3. <a id="D3">Data Use Checkup</a>

+You will need to request access to platform data needed by SharedSpaces.
+Under __Data Use Checkup__, add the following items and submit for certification.

++  User ID
++  User Profile
++  Deep Linking
++  Friends
++  Invites

+## 4. <a id="D4">Upload to Release Channel</a>
-Next, you need to upload a build to a release channel.
+To use the platform features, you will first need to upload an initial build to a release channel.
 To do this Go to [Unreal Sign Project for Release](https://dev.epicgames.com/documentation/en-us/unreal-engine/signing-android-projects-for-release-on-the-google-play-store-with-unreal-engine) and follow the instructions.